rook/rook/CONTRIBUTING.md

 ## How to Contribute

 The Rook project in under [Apache 2.0 license](LICENSE).
 We accept contributions via GitHub pull requests.
-This document outlines some of the conventions related to development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+This document outlines some of the conventions related to development workflow, commit message formatting, contact points and other
+1. test outside Documentation is ok
+#add and delete you
+resources to make it easier to get  contribution accepted.

 ## Certificate of Origin